Two months after , township officials are now weighing what to do with the parking meters on and around Main Street.

 Davis held the job for many years and was out on the beat on a daily basis, Pugh said.

-Though the police department and public works have done their best to stay on top of enforcement and replacement of busted meters, “the level of support for the meters has not been as great,” Pugh said.
+Though the police department and have done their best to stay on top of enforcement and replacement of busted meters, “the level of support for the meters has not been as great,” Pugh said.
 “The complaints about meters being out-of-service has increased.”

 According to township financial officer Tom Merchel, the amount of money brought in by the meters—106 in all, including Main Street and parts of Chester Avenue and Church Street—has dipped in recent years.